mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/mesosphere-supported-methods/gcp/index.md

 ---
 layout: layout.pug
-title: DC/OS on GCP
+excerpt: Guide for DC/OS on GCP using the Universal Installer
-excerpt: Guide for DC/OS on GCP using the Mesosphere Universal Installer
+title: DC/OS on GCP using the Universal Installer
 navigationTitle: GCP
 menuWeight: 4
 ---